natarajan-chidambaram/RABBIT/README.md

 ## Usage
 To execute **RABBIT**, you need to provide a *GitHub personal access token* (API key).
 You can follow the instructions [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to obtain such a token.

-You can execute the tool with all default parameters by running `rabbit <path/to/names.txt> --key <token> --username <GitHub login name to which the token belongs>`
+You can execute the tool with all default parameters by running `rabbit <path/to/names.txt> --key <token>`

 Here is the list of parameters:

 `--file <names.txt>`            **For predicting type of multiple accounts, a .txt file with the login names (one name per line) of the accounts should be provided to the tool.**
-> Example: $ rabbit path/to/names.txt --key token --username login
+> Example: $ rabbit --file path/to/names.txt --key token

 `--u <LOGIN_NAME>`            **For predicting type of single account, the login name of the account should be provided to the tool.**
-> Example: $ rabbit path/to/names.txt --key token --username login
+> Example: $ rabbit --u contributorname --key token

 _Either of the above inputs `--file` or `--u` is mandatory for the tool.
 In case if both are given, then the accounts given with `--file` will be processed after the account given in `--u` is processed._

 `--key <APIKEY>` 			**GitHub personal access token (key) required to extract events from the GitHub Events API**
-> Example: $ rabbit path/to/names.txt --key token --username login
+> Example: $ rabbit path/to/names.txt --key token

 _This parameter is mandatory and you can obtain an access token as described earlier_

-`--username <LOGIN>`         **GitHub user name associated to the key required to extract events from the GitHub Events API**
-> Example: $ rabbit path/to/names.txt --key token --username login

-_This parameter is mandatory_

 `--start-time <START_TIME>` 		**Start time to be considered for anlysing the account's activity**
-> Example: $ rabbit path/to/names.txt --key token --username login --start-time '2023-01-01 00:00:00'
+> Example: $ rabbit path/to/names.txt --key token --start-time '2023-01-01 00:00:00'

 _The default start-time is 90 days before the current time._

 `--min-events <MIN_EVENTS>` 		**Minimum number of events that are required to make a prediction**
-> Example: $ rabbit path/to/names.txt --key token --username login --min-events 10
+> Example: $ rabbit path/to/names.txt --key token --min-events 10

 _The default minimum number of events is 5._

 `--max-queries <NUM_QUERIES>` 		**Number of queries that will be made to the GitHub Events API for each account**
-> Example: $ rabbit path/to/names.txt --key token --username login --queries 2
+> Example: $ rabbit path/to/names.txt --key token --queries 2

 _The default number of queries is 3, allowed values are 1, 2 or 3._

 `--verbose`              		**Also report the #events, #activities and values of the features that were used to make the prediction**
-> Example: $ rabbit path/to/names.txt --key token --username login --verbose
+> Example: $ rabbit path/to/names.txt --key token --verbose

 _The default value is False._

 `--csv <FILE_NAME.csv>`                		Saves the result in comma-separated values (csv) format `--json <FILE_NAME.json>`                	Outputs the result in json format
-> Example: $ rabbit path/to/names.txt --key token --username login --json output.json
+> Example: $ rabbit path/to/names.txt --key token --json output.json

 `--incremental`              		**Method of reporting the results**
-> Example: $ rabbit path/to/names.txt --key token --username login --incremental
+> Example: $ rabbit path/to/names.txt --key token --incremental

 _The default value is False._